Modern Discontent

 Measures of blood pressure are usually given with systolic pressure at the top and diastolic pressure at the bottom.

 Hypertension is categorized by various stages, and elevation in either systolic or diastolic blood pressure may be suggestive of high blood pressure.
 In general, elevated systolic levels or both systolic and diastolic are associated with hypertension.
-However, in rarer cases diastolic pressure may be elevated without any elevation in systolic pressure, recognized as isolated diastolic hypertension
+However, in rarer cases diastolic pressure may be elevated without any elevation in systolic pressure, recognized as isolated diastolic hypertension1.

 Hypertension is one of the most common diseases in the US, with an estimate reported by the CDC suggesting that nearly half (~47%) of all US adults may have hypertension.